Luton Town F.C.–Watford F.C. rivalry: Origins

-The first match between the two clubs can be dated as 5 December 1885, as Watford Rovers hosted Luton Town in a friendly.
+The first match between the two clubs can be dated to 5 December 1885, as Watford Rovers hosted Luton Town in a friendly.
 Watford beat Luton 1–0 at Vicarage Meadow in the inaugural match.
-The first match at Luton's Dallow Lane came on 20 March 1886 – Watford won 3–0.
-Luton's first success in the fixture came at Vicarage Meadow on 16 October of the same year, where they emerged as 4–1 winners.
+The first match at Luton's Dallow Lane was played on 20 March 1886, where Watford won 3–0.
+Luton's first success in the fixture came at Vicarage Meadow on 16 October of the same year, where they emerged with a 4–1 victory.
 Two friendlies between Luton Town and West Herts, as Watford Rovers were now more commonly known, took place during the 1891–92 season; West Herts won 4–3 at Luton and the match at West Herts was a draw.
 Five more friendly matches were played over the next three seasons, all Luton victories.

-In the 1930s a Vauxhall plant was speculated to be built in Watford, however due to the popularity of the Luton Body van at the time it was subsequently decided to have the plant built in Luton.
+In the 1930s, a Vauxhall plant was speculated to be built in Watford, however due to the popularity of the Luton Body van at the time it was subsequently decided that the plant would be built in Luton.

 The Southern League

-Luton Town did not join a league until 1894–95, when they joined the Southern League.
+Luton Town did not join a league until the 1894–95 season, where they joined the Southern League.
 West Herts also joined the Southern League two years later.
-However, as Luton Town had left the league the same year, a league meeting did not occur.
-The first competitive meeting of the two clubs came on 29 October 1898, as Luton drew Watford in the 1898–99 FA Cup third qualifying round.
-The second meeting came soon after, as the 2–2 draw at Luton meant that a replay was needed – Luton ran out 1–0 victors at Watford.
-The next season saw Luton drawn against Watford again, and this time Luton needed only one attempt to beat Watford 3–2.
+However, as Luton had left the league the same year, a league meeting did not occur.
+The first competitive meeting of the two clubs came on 29 October 1898, as Luton drew against Watford in the 1898–99 FA Cup third qualifying round.
+The second meeting came soon after, as the 2–2 draw at Luton meant that a replay was needed.
+Luton won the replay 1–0 at Watford.
+The next season saw Luton draw against Watford again, this time Luton needed only one attempt to beat Watford 3–2.

-Luton rejoined the Southern League in 1900, and the fixture then became a regular one in the Southern League calendar.
-Save for the 1903–04, 1912–13 and 1913–14 seasons that the clubs spent in different divisions, two matches were played each year.
-Luton's was the superior record, as they won 13 Southern League meetings to Watford's eight.
-1920–21 saw both clubs made members of the Football League when the Southern League First Division was incorporated as the Football League Third Division.
+Luton rejoined the Southern League in 1900, and the fixture then became a regular one in the Southern League calendar except for the 1903–04, 1912–13 and 1913–14 seasons that the clubs spent in different divisions.
+Luton held the superior record, winning 13 Southern League meetings to Watford's eight.
+The 1920–21 season saw both clubs made members of the Football League when the Southern League First Division was incorporated as the Football League Third Division.